Hexer10/SteamAuth/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Describe the feature that you'd like to see in this class.**
-A clear and concise description of what the problem is.
+A clear and concise description of you suggestions.
 Ex.
-I'm always frustrated when [...]
+I'd like to add [...]

-**Describe the solution you'd like**
+**How would you implement this**
-A clear and concise description of what you want to happen.
+A clear and concise description about how the feature should be implemented.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.